jjvanzon/JJs-Reference-Architecture/api.md

 #### Database Upgrade Scripts

-[`SQL`](#sql) executed solely for database upgrading, might not be put in the main projects, but a project/folder on the side.
+[`SQL`](#sql) executed solely for database upgrading, might not be put in the main projects, but a project on the side.
 Suggestions of how to organize database upgrading might be found [here](database-conventions.md#upgrade-scripts).

 [back](.)